 One particular friend and I had issues under the surface for quite some time, and we were passive aggressively handling it.
 The tension was there, and we were growing distant.

-She and my ex were alike in that they saw many things in black and white and wanted me to get over arguments on their timetable – they couldn’t understand that sometimes people take longer to work through their feelings.
+She saw many things in black and white and wanted me to get over arguments on their timetable – she couldn’t understand that sometimes people take longer to work through their feelings.

 In any event, I wrote about her on the blog and received a nasty text the very next morning.